The Science Of Scary: Why It's So Fun To Be Freaked Out

 Rebecca Ramirez produced the audio version of this piece.

-Emily Vaughn is NPR's Science desk intern.
+Emily Vaughn is NPR's Science Desk intern.
 You can find her on Twitter at @emilyannevaughn.